Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 The true cost comparison must include medical monitoring expenses.
 Peptide users benefit from physician oversight, regular laboratory monitoring, and established protocols for managing side effects.
 SARM users typically require private laboratory testing to monitor liver function and hormone levels, adding $200-$500 quarterly to their actual costs.

-Therapeutic peptides follow established dose titration protocols designed to minimize side effects while optimizing therapeutic outcomes.
+Therapeutic peptides follow established dose titration protocols designed to minimize side effects while improving therapeutic outcomes.
 Semaglutide typically starts at 0.25mg weekly for the first four weeks, increasing by 0.25mg increments every four weeks until reaching the target dose of 1.0-2.4mg weekly.
 This gradual escalation allows patients to develop GI tolerance while achieving sustained weight loss.

 Peptide administration involves subcutaneous injection using pre-filled pens or reconstituted vials with insulin syringes.
 Injection sites rotate between the abdomen, thigh, and upper arm to prevent lipodystrophy.
 Most patients find the injection process straightforward after initial training, with needle sizes typically ranging from 30-32 gauge for minimal discomfort.